4RO: Predecessors

-The first known use of wireless in the Rockhampton vicinity was the wireless equipped (Marconi system) two destroyers (HMS Yarra and HMS Parramatta) of the Australia squadron of the Royal Navy when visiting Rockhampton in May 1911.
+The first known use of wireless in the Rockhampton vicinity was the wireless equipped (Marconi system) two destroyers, HMAS Yarra and HMAS Parramatta, of the Australia squadron of the Royal Navy when visiting Rockhampton in May 1911.
 The group was commanded by Lieutenant G. F. Hyde.

 There were at least three licensed (and likely many unlicensed) early wireless experimenters at Rockhampton immediately prior to the outbreak of World War 1: L. Freeman (Callsign: XQB); Robert Henry Berry (Callsign: XQC); and H. A. Shepherd (Callsign: XQD).
 Operation was on longwave using spark transmission; there was no known use of telephony.

 As part of the Australian Coastal Radio Network, station VIR Rockhampton commenced operation on 24 May 1913 from a transmitter site at The Range.
 The station provided service to coastal shipping in the region between VIB Brisbane and VIT Townsville.
 It operated on longwave and was a vital part of Australia's defence during World War 1.

 A B class licence was granted to the Queensland Government in April 1925 for a Rockhampton station to relay, via landline, its A class station 4QG Brisbane.
 It was proposed to operate on a wavelength of 323 metres (928.8 kHz) with a transmitter input power of 500 watts (corresponds to a transmitter power of about 150 watts).
 The station was never implemented.

 The earliest known broadcasting service at Rockhampton was an amateur broadcasting station (Callsign: 4DO) operated by local theatre manager Harold Learmonth Hobler.
 He transmitted basic programmes in late 1924 on a frequency of 1250 kHz.

 In August and September 1931, 4DO was again testing Sunday night transmissions on 1250 kHz & 1200 kHz, perhaps with a view to a Class B licence for his employer Tivoli Talkies.